Blog

 Yes.
 A wrongful death lawsuit is a civil action with a lower burden of proof than a criminal case.
 You must prove negligence by a “preponderance of the evidence” (more likely than not), whereas criminal cases require proof “beyond a reasonable doubt.”
 Many successful wrongful death claims proceed even without criminal charges.

-What if the deceased was partially at fault?
+What if my loved one was partially at fault?

 Florida uses a modified comparative fault system.
 If the deceased was partially responsible, the settlement is reduced by their percentage of fault.
 However, if the deceased was more than 50% at fault, the family cannot recover any damages under current Florida law (HB 837, effective March 2023).